TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 27/Leviticus 27.30.md

 ---

-And all the tithe of the land, whether of the seed of the land, or of the fruit of the tree, is Jehovah's: it is holy unto Jehovah.
+"'All the tithe of the land, whether of the seed of the land or of the fruit of the trees, is Yahweh's.
+It is holy to Yahweh.